-The Acupulse CO2 laser is a fractional ablative laser that combines the healing benefits of fractional resurfacing and the skin tightening benefits of an ablative laser.
+The Acupulse CO2 laser treatment in Dallas utilizes a fractional ablative laser that combines the healing benefits of fractional resurfacing and the skin tightening benefits of an ablative laser.
 It’s much more precise and delivers the laser to the surface of the skin in a fraction of the area affected by a traditional ablative laser.
 The healthy, non-affected skin cells in between the affected area allow for more rapid healing and leave you in greater comfort during and after the procedure.
 There is less bleeding and scabbing than with other laser resurfacing treatments.

 Why Not an IPL Photofacial?

 At North Texas Plastic Surgery, we offer a number of procedures that can address specific concerns.
 This range of possible procedures ensures that we can meet all of your needs.

 One such option is the IPL Photofacial, which uses intense pulsed light to address a number of common facial conditions, including a few which are listed above.
 The IPL Photofacial is mainly useful for addressing surface skin conditions such as redness and brown spots.
 It won’t penetrate to the deeper layers of the skin, which means the IPL Photofacial isn’t typically effective at removing wrinkles and creases.
 In addition, because it is a milder, more superficial treatment, an IPL will often require multiple treatments while the Acupulse CO2 laser in Dallas often requires just one round.